 Troubleshoot external networking devices on Mac

-If you’re using an external networking device—such as a hub or a Wi-Fi router—and are having trouble connecting your Mac to the Internet, check the devices or cables for problems.
+If you’re using an external networking device—such as a hub or a Wi-Fi router—and are having trouble connecting your Mac to the internet, check the devices or cables for problems.
+Here are some items to try.

 Check that all the devices are turned on and have started up completely.